mattbat/cookbook/_recipes/cottage-cheese-alfredo-sauce.md

 - 1/2 lb cooked pasta of choice

 ## Steps
-1. Put all ingredients, except basil and parsley, into a food processor or blender and blend until smooth.
+1. Put all ingredients, except parsley, into a food processor or blender and blend until smooth.

-2. Pour the mixture into a small saucepan and add basil and oregano.
+2. Pour the mixture into a small saucepan.
 Cook over medium-low heat until heated through and smooth.
 Add more basil, oregano, salt, and pepper, to taste.

 3. Cook for 5 minutes, stirring occasionally.
 Add the cooked pasta right before serving and let soak in the sauce for a couple of minutes.